 Got a big surf trip planned?
+Or maybe you just want to improve your fitness so you can catch more waves at your local break.
 Strength and endurance in the right muscles will make a huge difference in your ability to catch waves and recover from long days in the ocean.
 We have taken a lot of surf trips and know how much power and strength it takes to catch waves, plus the amount of attention you need to give to some of the smaller muscle groups so you don’t end up hurt.

 In fact, we are headed to San Diego in a few weeks and we haven’t surfed in 5 months.
 That’s a long time away from the ocean for us!
 I know it’s like riding a bike and my technique will come back quickly, but I also know my shoulders are not ready for the challenge.
 Not only that, but surfing is a highly anaerobic sport and most of my exercise over the past 5 months have been endurance based sports like hiking and biking.